-A10.3 Procedures must be in place to ensure that drivers check all security equipment at the start of their shift and again after the vehicle has been left unattended in an unsecure site. all situations and drivers must be familiar with these requirements.
-Documentation check and questioning drivers understanding of: Daily vehicle security procedures.
+A10.3 place to ensure that drivers check all security Documentation check and questioning drivers understanding of: Daily vehicle security procedures.
 Evidence of tampering.
 Seals in place and recorded.
 Requirements of Food Safety Act that unattended vehicles must be secured.
-A10.4 Procedures must be in place setting out how drivers deal with any suspected instances of vehicle tampering.
-The haulier's procedures must cover the requirement on drivers to report tampering and the obligations on personnel dealing with the report.
+A10.4 place setting out how drivers deal with any The haulier's procedures must cover the requirement on drivers to report tampering and the obligations on personnel dealing with the report.
 The driver's handbook must set out these requirements and drivers must be aware of them.
 Documentation check and questioning drivers.
 Question drivers and supervisors/managers on action to be taken in the event of a breach of security; who is notified and how the milk is quarantined.

-A11 U 1 USE OF LAY-BYS FOR EMERGENCIES A11.1 Non-permitted use of lay- Records of any emergency use of lay-bys Ask site Management if lay-bys have been used bys must be for emergencies only. must be retained to include: and review procedures/records.
-The date, time of use and location of the lay-by The reason for the emergency use of the lay-by.
+A11 U A11 USE OF LAY-BYS FOR EMERGENCIES A11.1 Non-permitted use of lay- Records of any emergency use of lay-bys Ask site Management if lay-bys have been used bys must be for emergencies only. must be retained to include: and review procedures/records.
+R The date, time of use and location of the lay-by • The reason for the emergency use of the lay-by.
 A driver taking a rest break in a lay-by does not constitute an emergency.

-A12 C IP UNDER THE RESPONS IBILITY OF A DAIRY A12.1 T The auditor needs to check the site is under the control of the dairy and has accreditation recognised by the GFSI, as The assessor does not have to inspect the CIP but has to confirm that the site has valid certification recognised by the GFSI or SALSA.
+A12 C A12 CIP UNDER THE RESPONSIBILITY OF A DAIRY A12.1 A CIP operation on a dairy site, under the responsibility of that dairy, and covered by the Global Food Safety Initiative (GFSI) or SALSA is outside the scope of the audit. the control of the dairy and has accreditation recognised by the GFSI, as defined in Appendix 1 of these Standards, The assessor does not have to inspect the CIP but has to confirm that the site has valid certification recognised by the GFSI or SALSA.
 If CIP is SALSA accredited, then additional confirmation of QAC-free status is required.
 A12.2 It is a requirement that a haulier using a third-party CIP operation, not categorised under the dairy CIP or haulier CIP definitions, ensures that it meets the DTAS standards.
-The haulier must annually seek to obtain evidence that the cleaning company complies with the Dairy UK Tanker Cleaning Code of Practice: Dairy Operations.
-The haulier is required to obtain evidence of compliance with the Dairy UK Tanker Cleaning Code of Practice: Dairy Operations: • That key cleaning parameters of adequate contact time, contact surface, cleaning agents circulation temperature and concentration are met as in standard A4.5 • That the third-party CIP company is retaining tank cleaning records for a minimum period of 6 months.
-A register of certified non-dairy, third-party CIP providers is available on the DTAS website.
-For any third-party CIP that is not under the control of the dairy, the haulier must gain certification for Module F. It is the responsibility of the assessor to ensure that any haulier using a third-party CIP operation has evidence to demonstrate that its operation meets the DTAS standards - evidence would be included within the self-audit.
+The haulier must annually seek to obtain evidence that the cleaning company complies with the Dairy UK Tanker Cleaning Code of Practice: Dairy Operations. of compliance with the Dairy UK Tanker Cleaning Code of Practice: Dairy It is the responsibility of the assessor to ensure that any haulier using a third-party CIP operation has evidence to demonstrate that its operation meets the DTAS standards - evidence would be included within the self-audit.
 Evidence of compliance must be available at the time of audit.
 This should include an inspection of the third-party CIP facility if based on site.